soakingdry/ml-number-reader/README.md

 | `Enter` | Predict Number

 ## Other
-**If you want to "recreate" the model, delete the "nn.model" file and rerun the program.**
+**If you want to recreate the model, delete the "cnn_mnist_model.keras" file and rerun the program.**